pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/😃 Talkers/😃⏩ Talker flows/Prompts 😃⏩🧑‍🦰/😃 Prompts 📃 script.md

 - RUN|.PROMPT:
     Format: ONE
     Emoji: 🤔 # Default
-    Statement: Which credit card to use?
+    Text: Which credit card to use?
     MinValue: 10000                     # Optional
     MaxValue: 99999                     # Optional
     Appendix: <appendix-uuid>           # Optional